VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   outputs: [total]
 ```

-This config specifies labels, which must be removed from the aggregate outpit, in the `without` list.
+This config specifies labels, which must be removed from the aggregate output, in the `without` list.
 See [these docs](#aggregating-by-labels) for more details.

 The aggregated output metric has the following name according to [output metric naming](#output-metric-names):